-Co-working is becoming an increasingly popular way to work and as the digital nomad community continues to grow, co-working spaces have been popping up all over Southeast Asia in recent years.
-If you are not familiar with the concept of co-working, it’s basically an arrangement where several workers from various companies and online industries share an office space.
+Co-working is becoming an increasingly popular way to work.
+As the digital nomad community continues to grow, co-working spaces have been popping up all over Southeast Asia.
+If you are not familiar with the concept of co-working.
+It’s an arrangement where several workers from various companies and online industries share an office space.

-There are many cafés on Koh Tao that are happy to let you hang out and use their Wi-Fi, but only one dedicated co-working space.
-Tao Hub is located in Mae Haad, just off the road that leads down to the Songserm pier.
+Many cafés on Koh Tao are happy to let you hang out and use their Wi-Fi.
+There are only a few dedicated co-working spaces.
+One is called Tao Hub and is located in Mae Haad.
+It’s just off the road that leads down to the Songserm pier.
 It comprises one large open-air working space and two smaller air-conditioned offices.
-Members can sign up for daily, weekly, or monthly use, and the premises are open 24hours so those who work in alternative time zones are accommodated.
+Members can sign up for daily, weekly, or monthly use, and the premises are open 24 hours.
+Those who work in alternative time zones can easily be accommodated.

-Tao Hub co-working space has a great community vibe and offers an optional team lunch for 100THB, which is served at 1pm daily.
-There’s also a chillout sofa area where members can relax and chat, a drinks fridge to purchase refreshments, and tea and coffee making facilities.
-The infectiously happy owner, Moe, also provides her homemade hibiscus iced tea free of charge to all co-workers.
-Members regularly socialise and dine together outside of the workday, so Tao Hub is a great option for those looking for a practical working environment with the benefits of ready-made island friends to hang out with.
+Tao Hub co-working space has a great community vibe and offers an optional team lunch for 100THB.
+This is served at 1 pm daily.
+There’s also a chillout area where members can relax and chat.
+They have a drinks fridge to purchase refreshments, and tea and coffee-making facilities.
+Moe, the delightfully cheerful proprietor, generously offers her homemade hibiscus iced tea to all colleagues at no cost.
+Members regularly socialise and dine together outside of the workday.
+Tao Hub is a great option for those looking for a practical working environment with the benefits of ready-made island friends to hang out with.

 You can find more information and contact the Tao Hub team directly through the Tao Hub Facebook page.